kikiutils/node-fs-extra/README.md

 ## Functions

-You can use most of the functions exported from native fs, fs/promises and fs-extra.
+You can use most of the functions exported from the native fs, fs/promises and fs-extra package.

-However, functions that don't end with "Sync" all return promises and do not accept callbacks.
+However, all functions that do not end with "Sync" return a promise and do not accept callback arguments.

-This is because when using a callback, errors are passed into the callback, which is meaningless for the wrapper.
+This is because with callback, errors are passed into the callback, which makes no sense when using wrappers.

-If you wish to use callbacks, please import from the original package.
+If you need to use callbacks, import them in from the original package.

 - [node:fs-promises-api](https://nodejs.org/api/fs.html#promises-api)
 - [node:fs-synchronous-api](https://nodejs.org/api/fs.html#synchronous-api)